larryknaebelobsidian/kingdom/Proposition 120. This Kingdom with its Millennial blessings can only be introduced through the power of God in Christ Jesus..md

 tags:
   - toc
 ---
+# Proposition 120.
+This Kingdom with its Millennial blessings can only be introduced through the power of God in Christ Jesus.

 >Obs.
 1. That Christ is the Introducer of the Millennial era is so abundantly asserted by the Prophets that a large number of writers, opposed to our view, still admit that Christ must come at this period spiritually in extraordinary power.

 >Obs.
 2. The multitude of writers, who so persistently proclaim that the Kingdom and Millennial blessedness shall be introduced by present existing instrumentalities, are in direct opposition to Scripture.